 I’m not sure how the fight started, but there I was in my bathroom, crying hysterically after running up the stairs, leaving my mother, who was holding Laila, and my father in the living room, both of whom were completely lost as to what had just happened.
 My mother and I fought like I went back in time to age 13 when I would argue with her about my ripped Levi bell bottom jeans.
 But this time it was about caring for my new child, and sometimes just a small disagreement would send a rush of emotions within me.
 And in those first few weeks right after giving birth of my parents’ visit, those quarrels always resulted in me bursting out into tears, into seeking hugs from my husband, mother or father and into naps that seemed to help so very much.
+It was beginning to get to a point in which I knew I had to find some help so I started to look into depression help at Honey Lake Clinic as well as from other clinics available to see what some of my options were.

 When my parents left, it was time for my husband and I to find a routine, to figure out a schedule that worked for us.
 The problem was, like all infants, Laila wasn’t really on any type of schedule.